-Develop strategic relationships with policy advocates, think tanks, and intergovernmental groups in support of policy goals set by CTIA leadership.
+Develop progressive alliances with policy advocates, think tanks, and intergovernmental groups in support of policy goals set by CTIA leadership.
 Coordinate within ESA and other CTIA departments on messaging, outcomes of advocacy panels, meetings, and published materials.
 Assist in the department’s advancement of the critical role wireless devices and services have in the accessibility Community.
-Strong involvement in the overall goals and objectives of External and State Affairs.
+Actively contribute to the overall goals and objectives of External and State Affairs, emphasizing inclusive and equitable policy making.

 Essential duties and responsibilities include the following (other duties may be assigned):